xiyuanbao/kgb/content/authors/mpears/_index.md

 - Alumni
 ---

 Marie B. Pears received her PhD in Geophysics under the supervision of Prof. Carolina Lithgow-Bertelloni at University of College London.
+She also did her M.Sci 4th year project with Carolina during 2009-2010.